jarl93rsa/c_updi_public/README.md

 The log files are to handle output from the updi process to make implementing into various different projects easier.
 The provided log.c is more or less just a basic printf() implementation, with a bool VERBOSE to control which function's output are considered.
 The reason for this log feature is so that if you were to include c_updi into for example a GUI for firmware updating you could change the log functions to output to your GUI easily without havig to trawl through updi.c and change all outputs there.

-I hope this is as useful to you as it has been for me.

-Any issues or questions contact me on tyjean.com jarl93rsa@gmail.com